canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Extensions
 ==========

-Sphinx's default functionality can always be changed and expanded with built-in or third-party extensions for tasks like creating diagrams, testing code, and more.
+Sphinx's default functionality can be expanded with built-in or third-party extensions for tasks, such as creating diagrams, testing code, and more.

-Starter pack is preconfigured with a curated and tested set of extensions.
+The Starter Pack is preconfigured with a curated and tested set of extensions.

 .. mermaid::
-    :caption: Extention types
+    :caption: Extension types

     graph TD
         Python["Python"]